adiman1/weather-api-project/readme.md

 # Weather Fetching Project

-This project fetches weather data from an external API - WeatherStack Service, Monthly 100 free calls
+1) This project fetches weather data from an external API - WeatherStack Service.
+2) Had Monthly 100 free calls when project started, but as of July they only provide a 14 day free trial

 **Purpose**
 1) Normalize the JSON file and stores it in a csv Format.